 Kenyon College seeks to provide an environment that is free of bias, discrimination, and harassment.
 If you have experienced any form of harassment/misconduct/assault, interpersonal violence, or stalking we encourage you to report it.
-If you report the incident to a faculty member, they must to notify Kenyon College's Civil Rights and Title IX coordinator of any information about the incident you provide.
-More information can be found at https://www.kenyon.edu/directories/offices-services/ocr/discrimination/
+If you report the incident to a faculty member, they must notify Kenyon's Civil Rights & Title IX Coordinator and share the information you provided.
+More information can be found on the following College web pages: